mohanen/cheatsheets/math/precalculas.md

 ## Sequences

-- Ordered lists of numbers
+- Ordered lists / progression of numbers
 - Some sequences follow a specific pattern that can be used to extend them indefinitely
 - Most of sequences can be represented by formulas